CumulusNetworks/DUE/README.md

 DUE is a build environment for building easy to use build environments.

+## The TL:DR
+See **./docs/GettingStarted.md** to get started creating and running an example image.
+Or run `./due --help`
+to jump right in with the comprehensive command line help and examples.

 ## The elevator pitch
 Need to build for Debian 8 armel, but only have an x86 host with Ubuntu 18.04?
 DUE supports building for **different architectures** and **OS versions**.